Children will often say to me, “Thank you for teaching me to read – not guess”.

 - In other words, when they see the letter ‘t’ or ‘m’, and can say aloud the sound of that letter

 - Is able to visually process from left to right and differentiate between letters

 - Is able to sit with an adult and begin to focus on the content of a book

-Ideally a child will be working on early Decodable Readers during their Prep year and by doing so will be set up for a lifetime of discovering their favourite books.
+Ideally a child will be working on early Decodable Readers during their Prep year and by doing so will be set up for a lifetime of exploring their favourite books.

-The three sets combine to encourage decoding through repetitive patterning of groups of letters (word families) to promote the linking of groups of letters to the sounds they represent.
+The three sets of readers combine to encourage decoding through repetitive patterning of groups of letters (word families) to promote the linking of these groups of letters to the sounds they represent.

-These three samples below demonstrate how a child progresses in developing decoding skills. (click on each book to view inside)
+The three samples below demonstrate how children progress as they develop decoding skills. (click on each book to view inside)

 In Set 1 the child is introduced to sounds with the context of a picture